usnistgov/ARIAC/docs/tutorials/tutorial_5.rst

   - Identify AGVs and stations from the assembly tasks
   - Move the AGVs to the stations.

-Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:
+The package ``competition_tutorials`` is expected to have the following structure for tutorial 5:

 .. code-block:: bash